art-in/microcosm/docs/gotchas/svg.md

 1. ~~Chrome does not redraw textPath on path change when <text> and <defs> are in different <g>-groups.~~ Force redraw by setting random id attr.
     http://stackoverflow.com/questions/11573694/svg-textpath-not-visible-after-transition-on-chrome
-    TODO: search for or file a bug to Chrome
     UPDATE: microcosm hack removed.

 ---